2013 Southeastern Louisiana Lions football team

 The 2013 Southeastern Louisiana Lions football team represented Southeastern Louisiana University in the 2013 NCAA Division I FCS football season.
 The Lions were led by second-year head coach Ron Roberts and played their home games at Strawberry Stadium.
 They were a member of the Southland Conference.
 They finished the season 11–3, 7–0 in Southland play to win the Southland Conference championship.
 They received the conference's automatic bid to the FCS Playoffs where they defeated fellow Southland member Sam Houston State in the second round before losing in the quarterfinals to New Hampshire.

-Media

-All Lions games can be heard on KSLU 90.9 FM and online at LionSports.net.
-Conference home games not shown by another source will be done by Southeastern Channel, the student production group.
-All games are shown tape delayed on Southeastern Channel Thursday at 8 PM, Friday at 3 PM, Saturday at 8 AM, and Sunday at 1 PM.